 Putting It All Together to Become Successful

 Can you honestly say that you are successful?
-If you were to answer that question, how much of your answer is defensive?
+How much of your answer is defensive if you were to answer that question?

-Success, you see, can either be false belief or reality.
+Success, you see, can either be an illusion or reality.

 “Nothing is easier than self-deceit,” the ancient Greek orator Demosthenes said.
 “For what every man wishes, that he also believes to be true.”